cetz-package/cetz/src/path-util.typ

 /// Get position and direction on path
 ///
-/// TODO: Remove this function!
+/// TODO: Replace this function by having point-on-path return both a point
+///       and a direction vector!
 ///
 /// - segments (array): List of path segments
 /// - t (float): Position (from 0 to 1)